eshantsonhar/Betterdesk---cad-model/README.md

 ##  Conversion Time

-> [!NOTE]
-> **This process may take a LOTTTTTT of time (often 15-30 minutes or more depending on your computer's CPU speed).**
+ **This process may take a LOTTTTTT of time (often 15-30 minutes or more depending on your computer's CPU speed).**

->
-> The desk assembly contains over **1,500 individual solid bodies** and **~260,000 faces**.
+The desk assembly contains over **1,500 individual solid bodies** and **~260,000 faces**.
 The automated OpenCASCADE geometry repair, topology validation and STEP serialization phases are heavily CPU-intensive.

->
-> Please keep your terminal or command prompt open and allow the process to finish until the `SUCCESS` message is displayed.
+Please keep your terminal or command prompt open and allow the process to finish until the `SUCCESS` message is displayed.

 ---